-- 4.1 Sanctions can take the form of any of a range of restrictive/coercive measures.
-They can include arms embargoes, travel bans, asset freezes, reduced diplomatic links, reductions/cessation of any military relationship, flight bans, suspension from international organisations, withdrawal of aid, trade embargoes, restriction on cultural /sporting links and other. - 4.2 This guidance focuses on financial sanctions and asset freezes, although firms must also be aware of the nature and requirements of other sanctions, especially trade embargoes. - 4.3 The sanctions regime requires absolute compliance and any person in breach of an obligation under a relevant Statutory Instrument will be guilty of an offence, unless a defence is successfully made out.
-The nature of the legislation means that firms risk breaching a sanctions obligation as soon as an individual or entity is listed in an EU Regulation, or falls within the remit of a UK Statutory Instrument, the timing of which is outside their control (in contrast to AML approaches, which generally allow firms to set their own timetables on checking and updating customer due diligence details).
-HMT's intention is ultimately that there is a robust and proportionate response to complying with the sanctions requirements.
-The penalties for committing an offence are covered in each individual Statutory Instrument.
-The Terrorist Asset-Freezing etc Act 2010 provides a primary legislative basis for the UK's domestic asset freezing regime . - 4.4 Notwithstanding the absolute nature of the regime, firms are likely to focus on implementing appropriate systems and controls to identify persons who are subject to financial sanctions, given their assessment of the likelihood of dealing with such persons and associated risk of breaching their obligations.
+- 4.5 The sanctions regime requires absolute compliance and any person in breach of an obligation under a relevant Statutory Instrument or Act of Parliament will be guilty of an offence, unless a defence is successfully made out.
+The nature of the legislation means that firms risk breaching a sanctions obligation as soon as they are in possession, control or otherwise dealing with funds relating to an individual or entity that is listed in an EU Regulation or falls within the remit of a UK Statutory Instrument.
+The timing of this is outside their control (in contrast to AML approaches, which generally allow firms to set their own timetables on checking and updating customer due diligence details).
+The Terrorist Asset-Freezing etc. Act 2010 (TAFA 2010) provides a primary legislative basis for the UK's domestic terrorist asset-freezing regime.
+The penalties for committing an offence are covered in each individual Statutory Instrument or Act, and through powers granted to HM Treasury in s146 of the Policing and Crime Act 2017. - 4.6 Notwithstanding the absolute nature of the regime, firms are likely to focus on implementing appropriate systems and controls to identify persons who are subject to financial sanctions, given their assessment of the likelihood of dealing with such persons and associated risk of breaching their obligations.
 This may involve less immediate or frequent screening and/or being more selective with regard to those who are screened.
-Firms should note, however, that any provision of funds or financial services etc to, or failure to freeze the assets of, a sanctioned person will expose the firm to the risk of prosecution.

-4.5 The sanctions regime is absolute and this provides a challenge for compliance.
+Firms should note, however, that any provision of funds or, in some cases, financial services etc. directly or indirectly to, or failure to freeze the assets of, a sanctioned person will expose the firm to the risk of prosecution or a monetary penalty. - 4.7 The fact that the sanctions regime is absolute presents a challenge for compliance.
 Some firms, for example large firms with millions of customers or which process many millions of transactions every day, will use automated screening systems.
 Other firms with smaller numbers of customers and transactions may achieve compliance through other processes.
 Firms must use sanctions checking processes that are proportionate to the nature and size of the firm's business and that in their view are likely to identify all true matches.